by:Funding For Good

 First, don’t panic and assume that your project is automatically out.
 Be flexible and ask yourself if it’s possible to frame your program or project through the lens of what the foundation has prioritized.
 Often, you can craft a narrative that will show that your project is compatible with the specific priorities of the foundation, you just need to look at it with a renewed perspective.

 Secondly, be honest with yourself.
 If they are not a fit, be prepared to ask about upcoming grant cycles and if the foundation plans to shift its focus.
-Sure, it’s disappointing to find out that the foundation that seemed like a perfect fit isn’t, but you do not want to force it and waste your time (or theirs) with a proposal that is unlikely to be funded.
+Sure, it’s disappointing after having a conversation with a foundation that seemed perfect to realize its not a good fit.
+You do not want to force it and waste your time (or theirs) with a proposal that is unlikely to be funded.
 Ask about their future plans, thank them for their time and make a note to have at least one conversation with them prior to the next grant cycle.

 Finally, and I cannot stress this enough, do not create a project to correspond with a foundation’s interests.
 I have seen this many times – a development director contacts a foundation, finds out that their current project isn’t a fit, takes it back to the leadership team and the decision is made to create a project to match the priorities of the foundation.
 This is a trap mindset and will take attention and resources away from the work your organization is doing.